davecheney/arduino6502/README.md

 ```
 Which is the sign that you are in the Woz monitor.

-The sketch includes ROM images for AppleSoft Lite and Krusader symolic assembler.
+The sketch includes ROM images for AppleSoft Lite and Krusader symbolic assembler.

 To run AppleSoft BASIC, enter
 ```